DepartmentFoundation Learning (Inclusive Learning)

 You will study for a minimum of 3 days per week.
 Students are able to broaden their existing vocational skills from Level 1, develop their ability to study independently, explore career routes within the industry, boost their confidence and much more before they move onto a higher, more demanding level of study.

-On completion of a Level 2 Stepping Stone in Animal Care or Horticulture you will be awarded a L2 Certificate in Lands based Studies from either City and Guilds or the Open College Network.
+On completion of a Level 2 Stepping Stone in Animal Care or Land-based Studies you will be awarded a L2 Certificate in Land-based Studies from either City and Guilds or the Open College Network.

 Employability and Development